 As soon as you, as an author/creator, set down your writing, diagram, painting, music, sculpture, etc. in a ‘tangible form of expression,’ it is protected by copyright.
-In the U.S. copyright ownership belongs to the author/creator unless the work is considered a work for hire, that is created within the scope of employment or specially ordered or commissioned as a work for hire.
+In the U.S. copyright ownership belongs to the author/creator unless the work is considered a work for hire, created within the scope of employment or specially ordered or commissioned as a work for hire.

 Copyright does not protect some things, like facts, names, short phrases, and methods.
 However, trademark law can be used to protect names and short phrases, and patent law can be used to protect methods.